JWST NIRCam simulations and observations of AGN ionization cones in cosmic noon galaxies: Discussion

-The small relative measured NLR sizes in the simulated noise and observed samples at $z\sim2-3$, compared to the typical low-redshift literature values, likely reflects an observational bias rather than an inherent trend.
-As we showed in Section \ref{subsection:MUSE_NLR_size}, NLR size measurements at $z\sim2-3$ are highly sensitive to the choice of limiting surface brightness, primarily due to cosmological surface brightness dimming and instrumental noise, which reduce the signal-to-noise ratio and make it more challenging to detect extended [\ion{O}{3}] emission above the instrument's noise threshold.
-This finding has significant implications for observations of AGN ionization cones at cosmic noon.
-By hindering our ability to accurately recover the intrinsic sizes of NLRs at higher redshifts, these observational biases will skew the observed NLR size-AGN luminosity relation at cosmic noon and may also result in a high incidence of NLRs appearing with artificially compact morphologies.
+Interestingly, reducing the simulated noise level by a factor of $4$ nearly restores the NLR radii measured from the noiseless [\ion{O}{3}]$+\mathrm{H}\beta$ images, with a median difference of $0.1$ dex between the two samples.
+However, quadrupling the signal-to-noise ratio requires a factor of sixteen increase in exposure time, making it challenging to recover the faint, extended [\ion{O}{3}]$+\mathrm{H}\beta$ emission through medium-band observations \citep[for reference, our NIRCam AGN sample was observed for $7.8$ hours in F210M and $9.9$ hours in F182M; ][]{Oesch2023, Williams2023}.
+As a result, observational biases from instrumental noise and cosmological dimming hinder our ability to accurately measure the intrinsic sizes of NLRs at higher redshifts.
+These biases systematically lower the observed NLR size–AGN luminosity relation at cosmic noon compared to low redshift and may also lead to a high incidence of NLRs appearing with artificially compact morphologies.
 In fact, this effect is observed in our simulated sample for IC 5063, ESO 428-14, NGC 5728, and IC 1481, where the visible extent of the [\ion{O}{3}] cones is reduced in the noise images, leading to a more compact [\ion{O}{3}] morphology (see Figures \ref{fig:Montage_a} and \ref{fig:Montage_b} in Appendix \ref{section:Appendix_A}).
-Indeed, this could explain the high number of AGN in our observed sample showing centrally concentrated [\ion{O}{3}] emission.
+Indeed, this could explain the high number of AGN in our observed sample showing centrally concentrated [\ion{O}{3}]$+\mathrm{H}\beta$ emission.